Lebrecht James Chinery-Hesse: Career

-He was called to the English Bar at the Inner Temple in 1956.
+Chinery-Hesse was called to the English Bar at the Inner Temple in 1956.

-On his return to Ghana in the year of independence in 1957, he became a private legal practitioner for a year.
-In 1959, he entered the Ghanaian public service as an assistant state attorney and rose to become a principal state attorney in 1964.Thereafter, in 1966, he was made chief parliamentary draftsman in Ghana.
+On his return to Ghana in the year of Ghana's independence in 1957, he became a private legal practitioner for a year.
+In 1959, he entered the Ghanaian public service as an assistant state attorney and rose to become a principal state attorney in 1964.
+Thereafter, in 1966, he was made chief parliamentary draftsman in Ghana.
 In 1969, Nicholas Yaw Boafo Adade was appointed the Attorney-General, and Chinery-Hesse was made to combine his role as chief parliamentary draftsman with an appointment to act as Solicitor-General.
 In 1972, he became a member of the Ghana Council for Law Reporting.
-In 1979, he was acting Attorney General of the Republic of Ghana.
-In 1982, he left Ghana for Sierra Leone and served as a First Parliamentary Counsel until 1987.
+In 1979, he was the acting Attorney General of the Republic of Ghana.
+Chinery-Hesse left office as chief parliamentary draftsman at the Attorney General's department in 1982.

+In 1982, Chinery-Hesse left Ghana for Sierra Leone where he served as a First Parliamentary Counsel until 1987.
 He spent the next three years in legal draftsmanship roles in Zambia.
 From 1989 to 2014, he worked as an expert in legislative drafting in the Ministry of Justice in Kampala, Uganda.

-He was a member of the Committee of Experts under the chairmanship of Nana S.K.B Asante that did work towards the 1992 Constitution of Ghana between June 1991 and July 1991.
+Chinery-Hesse was a member of the Committee of Experts under the chairmanship of Nana S. K. B Asante that did work towards the 1992 Constitution of Ghana between June 1991 and July 1991.

 Personal life

 He married Mary Chinery-Hesse (née Blay), a Ghanaian diplomat and international civil servant and the first woman chancellor of the University of Ghana.
-She is the daughter of Robert Samuel Blay, a barrister, jurist and a Justice of the Supreme Court of Ghana during the First Republic.
-They had a son, Herman Chinery-Hesse, who is a technology entrepreneur.
+She is the daughter of Robert Samuel Blay (1901–1979), a barrister, jurist and a Justice of the Supreme Court of Ghana during the First Republic.
+They had a son, Herman Chinery-Hesse (1963–2024), who was a technology entrepreneur.